 You need to be realistic about how much work you can get done.
 Even after years of training, staying focused for very long periods of time is something few humans can manage.
 That is why I recommend trying the Pomodoro technique.
 Again, I use it and have found it to be super effective.

 The Pomodoro technique is a well-known productivity technique developed by Francesco Cirillo, a developer, entrepreneur, and author.
 When you use this technique, you work for 25 minutes with a complete focus on a single task.
-When 25 minutes is up you can take 3-5 minute break and then you start another Pomodoro (25-minute work cycle).
+When 25 minutes is up you can take a 3-5 minute break and then you start another Pomodoro (25-minute work cycle).
 Taking that very short break is like deep-breathing to de-stress.

 When using the Pomodoro technique, the most important thing is not to switch tasks between those 25 minutes unless you complete one task.
 You might want to discuss your client’s traffic numbers with Jon from marketing, craft a proposal for a potential client, and prepare that PPT.
 In all likelihood, each task is equally as important, so the temptation to skip between them is high.